jorgenschaefer/elpy/docs/ide.rst

 .. command:: elpy-pdb-debug-buffer
    :kbd: C-c C-u d

    Run pdb on the current buffer.
-If no breakpoints has been set in any open buffer with elpy mode using :command:`elpy-pdb-toggle-breakpoint-at-point`, the debugger will pause at the beginning of the buffer.
+If no breakpoints have been set in any open buffer with elpy mode using :command:`elpy-pdb-toggle-breakpoint-at-point`, the debugger will pause at the beginning of the buffer.
 Else, the debugger will pause